 - Rotate the leg at the hip.
-If the dog is in pain she may be suffering from arthritis in the hips.
+If the dog is in pain, they may be suffering from arthritis in the hips.

 Simple Treatments for Common Injuries

-- Injuries to the pad.
-Clean the wound with water, physiologic saline, or dilute hydrogen peroxide.
-Disinfect it with dilute tincture of iodine.
-If she has a deep wound it is a good idea to pack in a little antibiotic ointment and, if the dog is the kind that licks at her wounds excessively, wrap it with some gauze and you can even put Vetrap on the wound to keep it all in place.
+You can even put Vetrap on the wound to keep it all in place.
 If you do need to use Vetrap, make sure you leave the toes visible to watch for swelling when the bandage is too tight.
-If you are not sure how to do this, just leave the dogs wound clean and unwrapped.
-You can cover the foot with a sock when she goes outside to “do her business” but take the sock off as soon as she is back inside.
+If you are not sure how to do this, just leave the dog's wound clean and unwrapped.
+You can cover the foot with a sock when they go outside to do their business but take the sock off as soon as they are back inside.

-- Injuries to the webbing.
 If your dog is injured in the webbing, that delicate skin between the toes, remove whatever is causing the injury and then wash the area out with water, saline, or dilute hydrogen peroxide.
 Sterilize it with betadine (or chlorhexidine if you have it available), and it should be okay.
-If it is bleeding the foot will need to be wrapped; just make sure the toes are visible to watch for swelling.
+If it is bleeding, the foot will need to be wrapped; just make sure the toes are visible to watch for swelling.
 If you do notice any swelling, remove the bandage immediately to prevent gangrene.

-- Broken bones.
-If the dog has a broken long bone, the best thing you can do is keep her a quiet as possible.
+If the dog has a broken long bone, the best thing you can do is keep them quiet as possible.
 Your dog will need to get up sometimes, of course, and to help this you can apply a temporary splint with a magazine held in place by duct tape.
 This “magazine-splint” is very temporary, and should not be left on all of the time or it can cause ulcers where it rubs against the body.
 Read the section below on antibiotics.

-- Anti-inflammatory drugs.
-All of the anti-inflammatory drugs can cause problems, but if your dog is in pain then aspirin is the safest.
+All of the anti-inflammatory drugs can cause problems, but if your dog is in pain, then aspirin is the safest.
 You can give about 8–20 mg/kg/every 24 hours.
 Give the smallest dose first, see how she responds, and then only give more if needed the next day.
 (Aspirin can upset the stomach of some dogs so I like to give it with a meal, something like lunchmeat, if she is upset and not eating well.)

-- Antibiotics.
 It is difficult for me to recommend any particular antibiotics since there are so many different formulations available in different countries.
-If your dog has a broken bone she might need antibiotics but you should consult a local pharmacy or feed store to find out which suitable antibiotics are available in your location.
+If your dog has a broken bone, she might need antibiotics, but you should consult a local pharmacy or feed store to find out which suitable antibiotics are available in your location.

 A Word of Caution